ksmin23/aws-dms-with-multiple-vpcs/README.md

  ---------------------    -----------------------------------------------
 </pre>

+**For testing easily, Aurora MySQL is provisioned in a public subnet.
+However, in production environment, you should provison the Aurora MySQL in a private subnet.**

 The `cdk.json` file tells the CDK Toolkit how to execute your app.

 This project is set up like a standard Python project.
 The initialization